imrayyankhan/1st-repo/README.md

 # 1st-repo
-This is my first github rapo
+This is my first github rapo.